 Hi, I’m Ann.
-I live on beautiful Mt.
+I am a sixty+ lady who lives on beautiful Mt.
 Tamborine in Queensland with my lovely, very patient, better half and I love taking photos.
 Of anything.

 I also love looking at other peoples photos and learning how they do stuff.
 People say you can’t teach an old dog new tricks, but I’m determined to prove them wrong.